sijoonlee/functional-programming-in-scala/1st-course/week4/week4-demo/src/main/scala/decomposition/case-class-and-pattern-matching.md

 ## Pattern matching

 - Constructor patterns
+    - A constructor pattern matches all the values of type C
+    - with the same parameters

 UnOp("-", UnOp("-", e)) => e // double negation ex) --a BinOp("+", e , Number(0)) => e // Adding zero ex) +0